Module: Content modeling guide

 Mixed-content widgets allow editors to reuse structured content, e.g., by providing a selector to pick content from the content tree.
 At the same time, editors can use the widget’s editable properties to overwrite some of the content pulled from the selected page or create brand-new content.
 Editors can also provide additional information or behavior to their content, such as ensuring that hyperlinks to external websites open in a new tab.

-We recommend limiting using mixed-content widgets only to specific pages (sections), as content stored in these widgets can be more difficult to reuse in other channels.
+We recommend limiting the use of mixed-content widgets to specific pages (sections), as content stored in these widgets can be more difficult to reuse in other channels.

 Recommendations – Page Builder